yuqianxu2816/SpatialOmics-Foundation/documentations/DDS.md

 ### Module 4 — masked self-supervised learning

 Masking is applied only during self-supervised pretraining.
 During downstream inference and classification, no masking is applied.
+This module defines the masking strategy and prepares masked inputs and reconstruction targets for self-supervised representation learning.

 **Input**